atandrit/HomePriceXpert-Bangalore-Home-Price-Estimator/README.md

 ## What This Project Does

 HomePriceXpert leverages machine learning to provide accurate home price estimates for properties in Bangalore.
-By entering key property details, users can quickly get an estimated price in Lakhs.
+Users can quickly get an estimated price in Lakhs by entering key property details.
 This tool is ideal for home buyers, real estate agents, and anyone interested in the Bangalore housing market.

 <!---## Diagram (Optional)--->